 Regulation of teacher misconduct

-In cases of serious teacher misconduct where you have already been through all the local complaints procedures, you can make a referral to the National College for Teaching and Leadership (NCTL), which is an executive agency of the Department for Education.
+In cases of serious teacher misconduct where you have already been through all the local complaints procedures, you can make a referral to the Teaching Regulation Agency (TRA), which is an executive agency of the Department for Education.

 The Education Act 2011 gives responsibility, from 1 April 2012, to the Secretary of State for Education to regulate the teaching profession in England and to hold a list of teachers who have been prohibited from teaching.

 The Teachers’ Disciplinary (England) Regulations 2012 (the Regulations) as amended by The Teachers’ Disciplinary (Amendment) (England) Regulations 2014 provide information about the arrangements.
-NCTL operates these on behalf of the Secretary of State.
+TRA operates these on behalf of the Secretary of State.